Skip to main content

 An adjuster can argue about a bill.
 It’s much harder for them to argue with your lived, daily reality.

 This meticulous documentation is everything.
 A KFF analysis confirms that while appealing a denied claim succeeds over 50% of the time, less than 1% of people bother to do it—often because their file is a mess.
-A well-documented claim is an appeal they know you can win.
-Understanding the full car accident injury claim process empowers you to build a claim that stands up to scrutiny.
-You are building leverage, piece by undeniable piece.
+A well-documented claim is an appeal insurers know they cannot easily defeat.
+Understanding the full car accident injury claim process empowers claimants to build a case that stands up to scrutiny.
+Under Colorado law (C.R.S. § 13-80-101), there is a three-year statute of limitations to file suit, but documentation must begin immediately after injury.
+Insurers scrutinize every detail, especially given Colorado's modified comparative negligence rule—claims are barred entirely if the injured party is more than 50% at fault (C.R.S. § 13-21-111).
+Non-economic damages, capped at $1,500,000 as of 2025, require compelling evidence of pain and suffering.
+Each photograph, medical record, and journal entry builds leverage, piece by undeniable piece, creating a foundation too solid to dismiss.

 Negotiating the Settlement Is a Battle of Wills